The complexity of intersecting subproducts with subgroups in Cartesian powers

 \section{Abstract}

-Given a finite abelian group $G$ and a natural number $t$, there are two natural substructures of the Cartesian power $G^t$; namely, $S^t$ where $S$ is a subset of $G$, and $x+H$ a coset of a subgroup $H$ of $G^t$.
-A natural question is whether two such different structures have non-empty intersection.
-This turns out to be an NP-complete problem.
-If we fix $G$ and $S$, then the problem is in $\P$ if $S$ is a coset in $G$ or if $S$ is empty, and NP-complete otherwise; if we restrict to intersecting powers of $S$ with subgroups, the problem is in $\P$ if $\bigcap_{n\in\Z \mid nS \subset S} nS$ is a coset or empty, and NP-complete otherwise.
-These theorems have applications in the article \citep{artorders}, where they are used as a stepping stone between a purely combinatorial and a purely algebraic problem.
+Given a finite abelian group $G$ and $t\in \N$, there are two natural types of subsets of the Cartesian power $G^t$; namely, Cartesian powers $S^t$ where $S$ is a subset of $G$, and (cosets of) subgroups $H$ of $G^t$.
+A basic question is whether two such sets intersect.
+In this paper, we show that this decision problem is NP-complete.
+Furthermore, for fixed $G$ and $S$ we give a complete classification: we determine conditions for when the problem is NP-complete, and show that in all other cases the problem is solvable in polynomial time.
+These theorems play a key role in the classification of algebraic decision problems in finitely generated rings developed in \citep{artorders}.